 The house is framed by a white picket fence and a wraparound porch:

-The movie was based on the bestselling novel by Alice Hoffman.
+The movie was based on a bestselling novel by Alice Hoffman:

 The side porch overlooking the garden and water:

 The interior sets were all created in a studio in Los Angeles.

 The Potions Room:

 The pantry is where the Owens women store ingredients for their magic potions.
 The props department reportedly filled hundreds of bottles to put inside these glass-fronted cabinets.